Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/9-polkadot-ecosystem-economy-slides.md

 DOT is currently configured to have a fixed inflation rate of 10% per year.

-Newly minted tokens are distributed to stakers (validators / nominators) and the treasury.
+Newly minted tokens are distributed to the treasury and stakers (validators / nominators).

+RFC for Flexible Inflation: https://github.com/polkadot-fellows/RFCs/pull/89

 </div>